Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Operate/HOL step-by-step - Azure Stack Operate.md

    > **Note**: This will allow Fabrikam users to create subscriptions based on the offer from the delegated provider.

 1. Start a web browser with the InPrivate Browsing option, navigate to the Azure Stack Hub user portal at <https://portal.local.azurestack.external/> and, when prompted, authenticate by using the **Fabrikam AzSDP1** account you created in the first task of this exercise.
-In the Update your password window, change the password to **demo@pass123**.
+In the Update your password window, change the password to something you'll remember.

-2. In the Azure Stack Hub user portal, select **All services** and then select **Offers**.
+2. In the Azure Stack Hub user portal, select **All services** on the left then select **Offers**.

 3. On the Offers blade, select **+ Add**.

 4. On the Create a new offer blade, select **Delegated offer**.

 5. On the Delegated offer blade, select the entry corresponding to the delegated offer based on **services-for-dp-offer1**.

 6. On the Create a new offer blade, specify the following settings:

     - Display name: the name matching the **Delegated offer** entry.

     - Resource name: the name matching the **Delegated offer** entry.

     - Provider subscription: **Fabrikam-DP-subscription1**

     - Resource group: the name of a new resource group **Fabrikam-dp1-RG**

     ![In the Azure Stack Hub user portal, the Create a new offer for Fabrikam is displayed.](images/image23.png "Create a new offer")

 7. Select **Create**.

 8. Back on the **Offers** blade, select the newly created offer.

     > **Note**: You might need to select **Refresh**.

 9. On the blade of the newly created offer, select **Change state** and, in the drop-down list, select **Public**.

     ![In the Azure Stack Hub user portal, the delegated-services-for-dp-offer1 blade with the Change state drop-down list and the Public entry selected is displayed.](images/image24.png "Change state drop-down list")